andrei-tatar/node-red-contrib-smartnora/doc/faq/README.md

 The main difference in the new version is that the only accepted signin method is email + password and there is no more token copied from the main page.

+## Some devices show no status in Google Home app and can only be controlled using voice
+The widget that shows up for a device type in the Google Home application is not under our control.
+Google Home application is developed and maintained by the team over at Google.

+Also, devices that have secondary verification enabled can not be controlled via the touch interface of the Google Home application, only via voice.

 ## My Garage/Lock device is not showing up in Google Home
 Google requested all Garage/Lock devices should require pin secondary verification setup for security reasons.
 If you have the latest `node-red-contrib-smartnora` package, the error should be visible under the node.